Energy policy of Morocco

-Morocco's energy policy is set independently by two agencies of the government: the Office of Hydrocarbons and Mining (ONHYM) which sets domestic oil policy, and the Office National de l'Electricité (ONE), which sets policy with regard to electricity.
-The two major weaknesses of the energy policy of Morocco are the lack of coordination between these two agencies and the lack of development of domestic energy sources.
+Morocco's energy policy is defined and implemented by several public institutions, primarily the Ministry of Energy Transition and Sustainable Development, with the involvement of sectoral agencies such as the National Office of Hydrocarbons and Mines (ONHYM) and the Office National de l'Électricité et de l'Eau potable (ONEE), which are responsible respectively for hydrocarbons and electricity.

-The country has some hydrocarbon reserves, mostly in natural gas reserves that have been exploited.
-Currently, most energy is produced through hydrocarbon thermal plants.
-However, government policy is on track to convert to a high renewable mix of 42% installed renewables by 2020, and 52% by 2030.
-Renewables include hydroelectric, wind, and solar.
+Morocco has limited hydrocarbon reserves, consisting mainly of natural gas, and remains highly dependent on energy imports.
+Electricity generation has historically relied on thermal power plants using fossil fuels, although the energy mix has undergone significant diversification since the 2010s.
+Government policy has prioritized the development of renewable energy sources, including hydropower, wind power, and solar energy.
+National targets initially aimed for a renewable share of 42% of installed electricity capacity by 2020 and 52% by 2030.

 Oil and natural gas

 The United States Energy Information Administration (USEIA) reports that Morocco produces only "marginal amounts of oil, natural gas, and refined petroleum," and it has never exceeded 5,000 barrels per day.
 While past production in the late 1990s and early 2000s was as high as 4,700 barrels per day, as of June 2020, the USEIA reported oil production in Morocco at 160 barrels a day.
 This same report shows that natural gas reserves are below consumption levels, and thus, Morocco imports much of its natural gas.

 Morocco produces small volumes of oil and natural gas from the Essaouira Basin and small amounts of natural gas from the Gharb Basin.
 Consequently, Morocco is the largest energy importer in northern Africa.
 Costs have been rising rapidly.
 High oil prices in 2005 increased import costs to approximately $2 billion for the year.
 In 2008, total costs related to energy imports reached $8 billion.
 In 2003, the Moroccan government announced that foreign companies could import oil without paying import tariffs.
 This followed a 2000 decision in which Morocco modified its hydrocarbons law in order to offer a 10-year tax break to offshore oil production firms and to reduce the government's stake in future oil concessions to a maximum of 25 percent.
 The entire energy sector was due to be liberalized by 2007.

 The Moroccan Office of Hydrocarbons and Mining (ONHYM) has become optimistic about finding additional reserves – particularly offshore – following discoveries in neighboring Mauritania.
 At the end of 2005, 19 foreign companies were operating in Morocco, with an estimated total investment of $56 million per year.
 In May 2004, China Offshore Oil Corporation (CNOOC) received a license to drill near Agadir.
 In April 2004, Norway's Norsk Hydro signed a 12-month exploration contract for the Safi Offshore Northwest zone, while Denmark's Maersk signed an eight-year agreement for eight blocks near Tarfaya.
 In March 2004, Calgary-based Stratic Energy committed to a three-year exploration program in two onshore blocks in northwest Morocco.
 The two concessions cover approximately 1544 sqmi.
 Other foreign firms engaged in exploration include Petronas, Cooper Energy NL, Shell, Total, and Tullow Oil.